oguimbal/jcool-docs/demander/push.md

         # when opponent is a company, contact means are optional
         contactMeans: [
           # you can specify this to tell justice.cool to also contact company as it is used to
-          { auto: true, mode: free }
+          { auto: true }
-          # specifying this, justice.cool will also send a "recommandé électronique" to this address to contact them:
+          # specifying this, justice.cool will also send an email to this address to contact them:
-          { email: "perh.sohn@nobody.com", mode: premium }
+          { email: "perh.sohn@nobody.com" }
         ]
       }
     }